aghassel/ReUnite/README.md

 A more versatile interface for both users will encourage more people to come to the program.
 Our software aims to reduce the time taken to find a sponsor as well as create a system that finds the best match for the families based on their preferences and needs.

-**The main goals of ReUnite are Verification, Accessible Resources, and Finding Homes for refugees in need.**
+<h3 align="center">The main goals of ReUnite are verification, accessible resources, and finding homes for refugees-in-need.</h3>

 <p align="right">(<a href="#top">back to top</a>)</p>